Get to Know the Student Counseling Center

 Student counseling center signage

 The Student Counseling Center is the university’s primary facility for mental health services for students.
-From individualized services to group and couples therapy, the Student Counseling Center exists to help you.
-Staff members provide a variety of short-term services for students, faculty, and staff, to address problems ranging from mild situational stresses to acute mental health conditions.
+The Student Counseling Center exists to help you and offers short-term individual and group therapies.
+Staff members provide a variety of short-term services for currently-enrolled students to address problems ranging from mild situational stresses to acute mental health conditions.

 Good mental health is key to ensuring that you are holistically well.
 It’s important to know where your stress or anxiety comes from in order to know how to manage those emotions.